Intermesh/groupoffice-docs/using/support.rst

 - :ref:`sharing`
 - :ref:`files`

-One can install and configure the 'Help' module to enable end users to submit support requests from within Group-Office.
+One can install and configure the 'Help' module to enable end users to submit support requests from within GroupOffice.

 Roles
 -----